 - Related Articles

 Instead of using a global DNS server, you can benefit from the local DNS cache on the EdgeRouter and forwarding options as explained in this article.
-In this case, your client will need to use the DNS address of your router, whether assigned by DHCP or manually added to the networks settings of the client.
-With the cached DNS information, if one client has previously resolved the IP of a URL, the next client will be able to access that IP slightly faster.
+In this case, your client device will need to use a DNS server address of your router IP address.
+This DNS server address could be assigned by DHCP or manually added to the networks settings of the client.
+With the cached DNS information, if one client has previously resolved the IP of a URL, the next client will be able to access that IP slightly faster by resolving the address locally from the EdgeRouter rather than remotely from a global DNS server.

-Another benefit of using local DNS forwarding in EdgeOS is the benefit of obtaining local hostnames easily when also using dnsmasq for DHCP explained more in our EdgeRouter - Using dnsmasq for DHCP Server article.
+Another benefit of using local DNS forwarding in EdgeOS is the option to obtain local hostnames easily when also using dnsmasq for DHCP.
+This is explained further in our EdgeRouter - Using dnsmasq for DHCP Server article.

-These steps are covered when using a setup wizard, however, they are detailed here for an explanation and they may be required with further building your EdgeOS configuration after the wizard.
+These steps are implemented when using a setup wizard to configure your router, however, they are detailed here for further explanation.
+These steps may also be useful to further customize your EdgeOS configuration after running the initial setup wizard.

 The default cache size is 150.
-It is possible to increase this cache-size to 1000 or higher to allow more locally answered queries using this command:
+It is possible to increase this cache-size to 1000 or higher to allow a larger cache of more locally answered queries using this command:

 Some ISPs will provide DNS servers to your WAN settings using DHCP.
 This command will use those DNS servers for DNS forwarding if available.
 (This setting is added by default when configuring a WAN based on DHCP from the setup wizard.)